PublicApiGenerator/PublicApiGenerator/README.md

 - FluentAssertions
 - NServiceBus

-When the `--package-name` switch is used the `--package-version` switch is mandatory.
+When the `--package` switch is used the `--package-version` switch is mandatory.

 ```
 --package-version Version